Arctvrvs/64-bit-CPU/docs/decoder8w.md

 A small Python helper class `Decoder8W` mirrors the RTL decoder.
 It extracts the same register fields and immediates so unit tests can verify decode results without running a simulator.
+When provided with a `CoverageModel` instance its `decode` method records executed opcodes and immediate values automatically.

 ## I/O Ports